Danielmc09/traffic_violation_system/README.md

   ]
   ```

-Autor: <a href="https://www.linkedin.com/in/danielmendietadeveloper/">Angel Daniel Menideta Castillo</a> © 2023
+Autor: <a href="https://www.linkedin.com/in/danielmendietadeveloper/">Angel Daniel Mendieta Castillo</a> © 2023